 - 'Highly successful mothers tend to be discriminated against in hiring and promoting decisions because they are viewed as less warm, less likeable and more interpersonally hostile' (see study).

 - 'Mothers face penalties in hiring, starting salaries, and perceived competence while fathers can benefit from being a parent: for women, competency ratings were 10% lower for mothers compared to non-mothers among otherwise equal candidates' (see study).

 In a recent Australian study, researchers gave 40 recruiters real-life CVs for jobs at UniBank.

-The CVs were identical, except half had the candidate’s sex, and the other half were assigned either (traditionally) male or female names.
+The CVs were identical, except half had the candidate’s gender, and the other half were assigned either (traditionally) male or female names.

 The recruiters were then asked to rank each candidate and collectively pick the top and bottom three CVs for each role.

 Recruiters preferred CVs from male candidates — even though their CVs stated exactly the same education and experience.